The debut novel in the Kit Stitcher series

 She invades your dreams and steals your pain

 “I really loved this story.
-Following Kit and Janna to the end was exciting.”
+Following Kit and Janna to the end was so exciting.”

 Amazon review